New Apartment Shopping List You Need to Make Before You Move

 Your bedroom will definitely need certain items on the very first day after moving.
 In other words, without a bed, or at least a mattress, you won’t have a place to sleep.
 So make sure you buy one before you move in.
 Other items you should consider buying for the bedroom include bed sheets, curtains, drawers, bedside tables, lamps, and so on.

 Along with the bedroom, your bathroom and toilet will likely need to be stocked up on the first day.
 You will want to buy a set of towels, soap and a soap dispenser, a mirror, shower curtains if needed, a plunger and a toilet brush, and anything else you deem necessary.
+You should check if you need a hot water heater for your bathroom and consider which option is best for you.
+You can find a great hybrid heat pump or even a tankless heater for your new home.

 Living Room Items